 After seven years as principal at Rogers Park, Mountain View, Bowman and Kasuun elementary schools, Graff worked for a year as the executive director of elementary education before his current position.

 Graff said he was eager to take over as superintendent.

 “I’m very excited to continue with my new role,” he said.

 Graff will work with Browder over the next three months in preparation for his new job, Mackie said, which should be a seamless transition.

 “There’s not a whole lot going on that Ed doesn’t know about,” she said.

-The board will officially accept Browder’s retirement and accept Graff as the next superintendent at its meeting Monday, March 18.
+The board officially accepted Browder’s retirement and confirmed Graff as the next superintendent at its meeting on Monday, March 18.